tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置存储桶复制_intl_en.md

 You can disable a cross-bucket replication rule using either of the following two options:

-- **Status**: switch this button off, and cross-bucket replication will be disabled temporarily.
-Copied data will be retained in the destination bucket but no more incremental data will be copied from the source bucket while replication is suspended.
-To re-enable cross-bucket replication, simply switch this button back on.
+- **Status**: Switch this button off, and cross-bucket replication will be disabled temporarily.
+Copied data will be retained in the destination bucket but no more incremental data will be copied from the source bucket as long as replication is suspended.
+To re-enable cross-bucket replication, switch this button back on.
-- **Delete**: deletes an existing rule by clicking **Delete** under **Operation**.
+- **Delete**: Delete an existing rule by clicking **Delete** under **Operation**.
 Copied data will be retained in the destination bucket but no more incremental data will be copied from the source bucket.
-To re-enable cross-bucket replication, you need to add a new rule.
+To re-enable cross-bucket replication, add a new rule.
 ![](https://main.qcloudimg.com/raw/f26250880b0f298531e66a49ccea8dc5.png)

 >!